syncfusion-content/maui-docs/MAUI/TextInputLayout/States-And-Colors.md

 ---
 layout: post
-title: States and Colors in .NET MAUI Text Input Layout control | Syncfusion
+title: States and Colors the .NET MAUI Text Input Layout control | Syncfusion
-description: Learn here all about States and Colors support in Syncfusion .NET MAUI Text Input Layout (SfTextInputLayout) control and more.
+description: Learn here all about States and Colors support in the Syncfusion .NET MAUI Text Input Layout (SfTextInputLayout) control and more.
 platform: maui
 control: SfTextInputLayout
 documentation: ug